-What is Host Named Site collections?
+What is Host Named Site collection?

 Host-named site collections are the best option if you want to create multiple root-level site collections within a web application.
-(Or Unique URL for each site collection)
+(Or Unique URL for each site collection).

 SharePoint supports both path-based & host-named site collections.
 The primary difference is: All path-based site collections in a Web application share the same host name (DNS name), where as each host-named site collection in a Web application is assigned with a unique DNS name.

 - Host-named site collections allow you to create many root-level host-named sites within a single Web application.